Sterling E. Lanier: Life

-Lanier was born on December 18, 1927 in New York City to Priscilla Thorne Taylor and Berwick Bruce Lanier.
-He was trained as an anthropologist and archaeologist, and educated at Harvard, from which he graduated during 1951.
-He was a lifelong devotee of speculative fiction, as well as a cryptozoology enthusiast.
-Before beginning his literary career Lanier worked as a research historian at the Winterthur Museum from 1958 to 1960.
-He died in Sarasota, Florida, at the age of 79.
+Lanier was born on December 18, 1927, in New York City to Priscilla Thorne Taylor and Berwick Bruce Lanier.
+He served in the US army during War II and the Korean War, and in 1951 graduated from Harvard with an undergraduate degree in English.
+Lanier also studied archaeology and anthropology at the University of Pennsylvania.
+He was a lifelong devotee of speculative fiction and a cryptozoology enthusiast.
+Before beginning his literary career, Lanier worked as a research historian at the Winterthur Museum from 1958 to 1960.
+He was a long time member of the Save Our Bays Association of Sarasota.
+Lanier died in Sarasota, Florida, at the age of 79.

 Literary career

-Lanier's career as an author and editor began during 1961, when his first short story was published and he became an editor for Chilton Books.
+Lanier's career as an author and editor began in 1961 when his first short story was published; he also became an editor for Chilton Books.

-He was with Chilton in 1965, when he was instrumental in persuading the firm to publish Frank Herbert’s Dune.
+Lanier was with Chilton in 1965, when he was instrumental in persuading the firm to publish Frank Herbert’s Dune.
 Having read Dune World in Analog magazine, he was responsible for tracking down the author and conveying Chilton's offer.
-More than twenty other publishing companies had already turned the book down.
-Despite Lanier's brilliant insight on the worth of the book, he was dismissed from Chilton a year later because of high publication costs and poor initial book sales.
+More than 20 other publishing companies had already turned the book down.
+Despite Lanier's insight into the book's value, he was dismissed from Chilton a year later because of high publication costs and poor initial book sales.
 Lanier also worked as an editor for the John C. Winston Company and McRae-Smith.

-The most prominent of Lanier's own writings are his stories of the crypto-adventurer Brigadier Donald Ffellowes (told in the "club story" style of Lord Dunsany's Jorkens tales), and the post-apocalyptic novels Hiero's Journey (1973) and The Unforsaken Hiero (1983).
-His short story "A Father's Tale" (1974) was a World Fantasy Award nominee.
-His major works including Hiero's Journey, The Unforsaken Hiero, and the Brigadier Ffellowes stories are now available in an electronic version for Kindle.
+The most prominent of Lanier's writings are his stories of the crypto-adventurer Brigadier Donald Ffellowes (told in the "club story" style of Lord Dunsany's Jorkens tales) and the post-apocalyptic novels Hiero's Journey (1973) and The Unforsaken Hiero (1983).
+Hiero's Journey was cited in Appendix N by Gary Gygax as one of the works that influenced Dungeons and Dragons.

+Lanier's short story "A Father's Tale" (1974) was a World Fantasy Award nominee.